marciogualtieri/blog/_posts/2017-01-23-domain-masking.markdown

 ![Browser Spy]({{ site.url }}/{{ site.baseurl }}/assets/browserspy1.png)

-You will notice the field "Web Server: ECS ECS (oxr/8382)", which means that this particular server is hosted by Amazon.com's cloud.
+You will notice the field "Web Server: ECS (oxr/8382)", which means that this particular server is hosted by Amazon.com's cloud.
 If the "Web Server" was ["Nginx"](https://en.wikipedia.org/wiki/Nginx), that would be evidence that a reverse proxy is being used, but given that is hosted in Amazon.com's EC2 cloud, it's not possible to tell (could be the case that the ECS server is actually running a "Nginx" instance).

 Another way to get more information about the web-site is by using ["Build With"](https://builtwith.com), another on-line tool.
 Just navigate to "Build With" and type the domain you want to inspect: